jebeso/portefolje/_posts/replication-study.md

   url: "/assets/blog/paper.jpg"
 ---

-_I did a study as part of my master's degree in Psychology.
-The paper been cited more than 40 times, so I guess you could say my academic career was short and impactful?_
+[I published a study](https://link.springer.com/article/10.1007/s40806-016-0048-6) as part of my master's degree in Psychology.
+It has been cited a lot, so I guess you could say my academic career was short and impactful?

 # Abstract